Dr. Andreas Singraber

 Expected delivery date: July 2020

 Description: This module improves memory management in n2p2 .
 More specifically, a new strategy to store symmetry function derivatives is implemented.
 In this way the memory footprint during training is drastically reduced.
 The idea is to exploit that in a multi-element system for specific combinations of neighboring atoms the symmetry function derivatives always equal zero.
 Hence, by taking these element combination relations automatically into account a significant portion of the memory usage can be avoided.
 Depending on the symmetry function setup savings of about 30 to 50% can be achieved for typical systems.
+This improvement is particularly important for the generation of NNP-CG models because the required training data sets can be very large.

-Status: Upcoming
+Status: Ready

-Expected delivery date: End of 2020
+Expected delivery date: January 2021

-Status: Upcoming
+Status: Ready

-Expected delivery date: End of 2020
+Expected delivery date: December 2020